davidroeca/web-app-orchestration-talk/talk/talk.rst

     * Given that experience, among others, this is the philosophy I like to follow, and I'll show you what I mean by that
-    * In the world of DevOps, there is a popular buzzword called "Infrastructure as code"
+    * In the world of DevOps, there is a popular buzzword called "Infrastructure as code"; it's popular for good reason, and has taken off in recent years
-    * That idea is basically to write code to manage your production infrastructure, so all changes along with the current setup are stored in version control and more readily evaluated
+    * The idea is basically to write code to manage your production infrastructure, so all changes along with the current setup are stored in version control, readily evaluated, and easy to fix and update
-    * By the end of this talk, I hope you'll be able to start thinking about ways to apply this philosophy to your development environment setup as well
+    * The words on the screen highlight that this same idea can be applied to the development environment.
-    * Why is it useful?
+    * Why is this even useful?
     * This setup should help make it easier to onboard someone
     * Instead of combing through a README (honestly, isn't that a funny name?
 A file that begs to be read), you can set it up with one or two commands.
-    * A two-command setup can actually lead to a more powerful development environment because you can change the grow out the overall setup without changing the developer workflow.
+    * A two-command setup can actually lead to a more powerful development environment because you can grow out the overall setup without changing the developer workflow.
+    * The code is self-documenting: you're moving the series of instructions to set up the dev environment from the README to code itself
-    * And boiled down to one sentence, the idea is this: whenever possible, move your development setup to a config file
+    * And boiled down to one sentence, the idea is this: whenever possible, move your development setup to a configuration file
+    * By the end of this talk, I hope you'll be able to start thinking about ways of updating your own development environment setup
     * This might seem a bit daunting at first so let's break it down

 ----